Please choose a production

 |Handbagged||Leicester Drama Society|

 |Round the Horne||Apollo Theatre Company|

 The Little Theatre is a predominantly voluntary run organization that has established itself as home of the Leicester Drama Society (LDS), having run for nearly a hundred years in the heart of Leicester’s city centre.
 Proudly boasting patrons such as Sir Anthony Hopkins, Richard Cadell and Sooty andGervase Phinn – and with the former Honorary Life President being the Late Lord Richard Attenborough (who started his acting career at The Little Theatre) – the society produces twelve main house shows each year, and a consistently popular pantomime, performed in the 350 seat auditorium to an annual average 25,000 plus audience members.
 As well as Lord Attenborough, Joe Orton was also an alumnus of the Society.

 These are challenging times for the theatre, with its first closure in its history caused in 2020 by COVID-19, and financial challenges posed and a result.
-Spring 2021 sees the theatre poised to re-open with a news season of shows, and we look forward to welcoming you to our theatre after a period of enforced absence!
+Spring 2021 saw the theatre re-open with a new season of shows, and we were happy to welcome patrons back to our theatre after a period of enforced absence.